HackTestes/NVML-GPU-Control/README.md

 ### Uninstall

 You only need to remove the directory (BE EXTRA CAREFUL WITH THE *RM* COMMAND).
-You can also use the GUI to simply dlete the directory if you find that easier and safer.
+You can also use the GUI to simply delete the directory if you find that easier and safer.

 Useful docs (read before running the commands):
 * [Remove-Item](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/remove-item?view=powershell-7.4)